Graham-MacIsaac/Seamless-Twitter-Project/index.md

 <br>
 <img width="427" alt="Screen Shot 2022-09-07 at 1 00 16 PM" src="https://user-images.githubusercontent.com/13599213/188966212-5ce5d6bf-9eaa-4120-a58e-78df3116eb28.png"><br>

-This tells us that the model was about 33% more precise (the % of predictions that were accurate) with low engagement tweets than with high engagement ones.
+This tells us that the model was about 33% more precise (the % of predictions that were accurate) with low engagement tweets than with high engagement ones.<br>
 <br>
 The model's recall (the % of all correct answers that were accurately found) was also better for low engagement tweets, but by a considerably higher margin - nearly two orders of magnitude.
 <br>